wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_account_mosaic_owned.md

 ---
-title: xem:/account/mosaic/owned \[GET\]
+title: /account/mosaic/owned - NEM
-description: Gets an array of mosaic objects for a given account address.
+description: Example code for the /account/mosaic/owned rest method. Сomplete guide on how to use /account/mosaic/owned rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters